Shyam-Has-Your-Anomaly-Mitigated/Emul/ShYaM/README.md

 	: ∧(: ¶("aragraphs"): §("ections"))

-	8≪ nāma a function to add punctuation, and any other stylistic details : nāma(, "sentence": [∴ [, cap(x), "."]])
+	8≪ nāma a mantra to add punctuation, and any other stylistic details : nāma(, "sentence": [∴ [, cap(x), "."]])
 	: nāma(, "cap": [∴ [, capitalise(x<1>), x<interval("(1,-1]∈x")>]])
 	8≪ "This makes sense to me."